Absolute irreducibility of the binomial polynomials: Introduction

 It is well-known that $n!$ divides the product of any $n$ consecutive integers, and therefore $\binom{x}{n}$ indeed is an integer-valued polynomial for all $n \geq 1$.
 Moreover, the binomial polynomials are known to be irreducible in $\Int(\Z)$, cf.~the survey of Cahen and Chabert~\cite{Cahen-Chabert:2016:survey}.
 A non-zero non-unit $a$ in a (commutative) integral domain $D$ is said to be \textit{irreducible} if $a = bc$ implies that either $b$ or $c$ is a unit for all $b$, $c \in D$.

 However, the irreducibility of $a$ does not tell anything about the factorization behaviour of the powers $a^m$.
 An irreducible element $a$ is said to be \textit{absolutely irreducible} (or a \textit{strong atom}) if $a^m$ factors uniquely into irreducible elements for all integers $m \geq 1$.
 There are plenty of non-absolutely irreducible elements in $\Int(\Z)$, as it was shown lately by Nakato~\cite{Nakato:2020:non-absolutely}.
 Moreover, the recent work of Frisch and Nakato~\cite{Frisch-Nakato:2020:graph-theoretic} gives a criterion for the absolute irreducibility of integer-valued polynomials with square-free denominators over $\Z$.
 In particular, it follows from their Theorem~2 that, for all prime numbers $p$, the binomial polynomial $\binom{x}{p}$ is absolutely irreducible (see~\cite[Example~2.6]{Frisch-Nakato:2020:graph-theoretic}).
+That the latter holds was shown before by McClain~\cite{McClain:2004:honorsthesis}.

 In the present paper we show that the binomial polynomial $\binom{x}{n} \in \Int(\Z)$ is absolutely irreducible for all $n\geq 1$.
 Our approach also covers the case that $n=p$ is a prime number, and hence serves in this special case also as an alternative proof to the one in~\cite{Frisch-Nakato:2020:graph-theoretic}.